NethermindEth/Forta-Agents/Flexa-Agents/large-deposit-withdrawal/README.md

 This agent detects deposits and withdrawals in Flexa staking contract with an amount that exceeds 1M USD.

-> Amp token price is obtained using chainlink data feeds.
+> Amp token price is obtained using Chainlink data feeds.

 ## Supported Chains